olofk/fusesoc/doc/source/user/installation.rst

 - Operating System: Linux, Windows, macOS
 - Python 3.5 or newer.
-  (Currently Python 2.7 is still supported, but not recommended.
-This guide assumes the use of Python 3.)
+  (The last version supporting Python 2.7 is 1.10.)
 - The Python packages ``setuptools`` and ``pip`` need to be installed for Python 3.

 Installing FuseSoC under Linux